• Skip to primary navigation

 • Events

-Oxford Health Clinical Research Facility opens new biological sample storage service
+NIHR Clinical Research Facility: Oxford Health opens new biological sample storage service

 3rd November 2025

-Oxford Health Clinical Research Facility (OH CRF) recently opened their new BioStorage Service (BOSS), a temperature-controlled biosample storage service, which will increase duration and capacity of sample storage.
+NIHR Clinical Research Facility: Oxford Health (CRF Oxford Health) recently opened their new BioStorage Service (BOSS), a temperature-controlled biosample storage service, which will increase duration and capacity of sample storage.

 A biosample is a sample of biological material including tissue, blood, saliva and urine.
 Biosamples are commonly used in clinical research to study biological processes.

-Previously OH CRF had capacity to store their own participants’ samples for up to a few weeks.
+Previously CRF Oxford Health had capacity to store their own participants’ samples for up to a few weeks.
 BOSS offers medium and long-term storage capacity, meaning that samples can now be stored for years at a time.

 If samples are not properly stored, they can decline in quality as they age.
 Which, when tested as part of a clinical study, can directly impact the reliability of findings.